pykale/pykale/examples/fewshot_protonet/README.md

 ProtoNet is for few-shot learning problems under $N$-Way $K$-Shot settings:

-**$N$-way**: The number of classes involved in a particular few-shot learning problem.
-It is only functional in meta-testing stage.
-Essentially, it defines the breadth of the classification task.
-For example.
-5-way means the model has to distinguish between 5 different classes.
-In the context of few-shot learning, the model is presented with examples from these N classes and needs to learn to differentiate between them.
+**$N$-way**: The number of classes under a particular setting.
+The model is presented with samples from these $N$ classes and needs to differentiate between them.
+For example, 3-way means the model has to distinguish between 3 different classes.

-**$K$-shot**: The number of samples (referred to as "shots") from each class in support set.
-It should be the same in meta-training and meta-testing.
-It defines the depth of the learning task, i.e., how many instances the model has for learning each class.
-A 1-shot learning task indicates only one support sample per class, while a 3-shot task has three support samples per class.
+**$K$-shot**: The number of samples for each class in the support set.
+For example, in a 2-shot setting, two support samples are provided per class.

-**Support set**: It is a small, labeled dataset used to train the model on a few examples of each class.
-In meta-testing, the support set consists of N classes (N-way), with K examples (K-shot) for each class.
-For example, in a 3-way 2-shot task, the support set would include 3 classes with 2 examples per class, totaling 6 examples.
+**Support set**: It is a small, labeled dataset used to train the model on a few samples of each class.
+The support set consists of $N$ classes ($N$-way), with $K$ samples ($K$-shot) for each class.
+For example, under a 3-way-2-shot setting, the support set would include 3 classes with 2 samples per class, totaling 6 samples.

-**Query set**: It is used to evaluate the model's ability to generalize what it has learned from the support set.
-It contains examples from the same N classes but does not include the examples from the support set.
-Continuing with the 3-way 2-shot example, the query set would include additional examples from the 3 classes, which the model must classify after learning from the support set.
+**Query set**: It evaluates the model's ability to generalize what it has learned from the support set.
+It contains samples from the same $N$ classes but does not include the samples from the support set.
+Continuing with the 3-way 2-shot sample, the query set would include additional samples from the 3 classes, which the model must classify after learning from the support set.

 ## 2. Usage